Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Introduction

 From a phenomenological and model building point of view, much of the recent effort on observables related to entanglement has been on establishing their sensitivity to physics beyond the Standard Model (BSM).
-For top quark pair production, it has been shown~\cite{Maltoni:2024tul}, that quantum information observables either surpass or complement the sensitivity of both the integrated cross-section and other angular observables.
+For top quark pair production, it has been suggested~\cite{Maltoni:2024tul} that quantum information observables either surpass or complement the sensitivity of both the integrated cross-section and other angular observables.
 This seems to tie in perfectly with the fact that spin correlations can be used for interference resurrection, enhancing the sensitivity with respect to the cross-section.
-To test whether access to uniquely quantum phenomena is a necessary ingredient for increased sensitivity, we then evaluate the reach of different quantum information observables, and compare it to the spin correlation coefficient, which do not distinguish between classical and quantum correlations.
-We show that quantum information observables are suboptimal probes for 4-fermion operators, when compared with spin correlations, for instance because they partly erase the CP information.
-Indeed, we find that different choices for the phase of the Wilson coefficient lead to polarisation along different axes.
-The quantum information observables, combining all spin correlation in one measure, are unable to differentiate between different choices for the phase of the Wilson coefficients, causing the information about $CP$ properties to be lost.
-We also evaluate the possible reach of present and future colliders.
+However, as we will elaborate in the following, in the case of top pair production the absence of $CP$ violation allows for a particularly simple combination of spin correlation coefficients to be used as a marker for entanglement.
+This variable had already been introduced as a good tool to trace spin correlations in Ref.~\cite{Bernreuther:2004jv} and used as a probe for NP in Ref.~\cite{Bernreuther:2017yhg} without any need to reference quantum information.
+To test whether access to uniquely quantum phenomena is a necessary ingredient for increased sensitivity, we then evaluate the reach of different quantum information observables, and compare it to the spin correlation coefficients, which when taken individually do not allow to test whether the quantum state has non-classical properties.
+We show that quantum information observables are suboptimal probes for 4-fermion operators, when compared with even a single spin correlation coefficient, and that they partly erase the CP information.
+Indeed, different choices for the phase of the Wilson coefficients lead to polarisation along different axes.
+Quantum information observables, combining all spin correlation in one measure, are unable to differentiate between different choices for the phase of the Wilson coefficients, causing the information about $CP$ properties to be lost.
+We also evaluate the possible reach of present and future colliders to the dipole operators of the $\tau$.